UsabilityEngineering/ux-portfolio-dhawkins44/j01/README.md

 -	ENTRIES (0/20) shows that I am allowed 20 entries in this contest, and I have not yet entered any lineups or reserved spots.
 -	M20 in the box is saying that there is a maximum of 20 entries allowed in the contest.

-DraftKings allows you to “Reserve Seats” in advance without having drafted the teams for those entries.
+DraftKings allows you to “reserve seats” in advance without having drafted the teams for those entries.
 This guarantees you get those spots, but you must have your team drafted before the start of the first game of the contest.
 After I have reserved the spots, I can click on the contest and see all my reserved spots.

 <img src="../assets/contesttoentries.png" width="750">